Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Experiments

 \subsection{Comparison with the state-of-the-art}

-Table \ref{tab:semkitti_test} and Table \ref{tab:semkitti_val} present the comparison results between our SGN and other state-of-the-art camera-based SSC methods on the SemanticKITTI validation and test sets, respectively.
+\paragraph{SemanticKITTI} Table \ref{tab:semkitti_test} and Table \ref{tab:semkitti_val} present the comparison results between our SGN and other state-of-the-art camera-based SSC methods on the SemanticKITTI validation and test sets, respectively.
 Our SGN-T achieves state-of-the-art performance on both SemanticKITTI validation and test sets.
 Specifically, SGN-T outperforms the second one by 1.86\% points (OccFormer) and 2.19\% points (VoxFormer) regarding mIoU and IoU, as shown in Table \ref{tab:semkitti_val}.
-And compared with these fully dense processing methods with complex 3D models, such as MonoScene, OccFormer, and Symphonize, our SGN-S also performs better in terms of mIoU and IoU.
-For example, SGN-S greatly boosts the MonoScene by 3.47\% points in mIoU and 6.74\% points in IoU, demonstrating the effectiveness of our dense-sparse-dense design equipped with hybrid guidance.
+And compared with these fully dense processing methods with complex 3D models, such as MonoScene and OccFormer, our SGN-S also performs better in terms of mIoU and IoU.
+For example, SGN-S greatly boosts the MonoScene by 3.05\% points in mIoU and 6.48\% points in IoU, demonstrating the effectiveness of our dense-sparse-dense design equipped with hybrid guidance.
 Notably, SGN-S outperforms the recent VoxFormer by 2.2\% points in mIoU but has a slightly lower IoU (-0.42\% points).
 We explain that VoxFormer adopted a two-stage training approach, and the first stage was trained offline with temporal inputs, helping enhance occupancy precision.
 However, our SGN-S is end-to-end trained with only a single frame as input.
-Compared to the two-stage VoxFormer, the higher mIoU score of our end-to-end SGN-S for semantic scene completion demonstrates the superiority of our framework of semantic propagation based on geometry prior and occupancy information.
+Compared to the two-stage VoxFormer, the higher mIoU score of our one-stage SGN-S for semantic scene completion demonstrates the superiority of our framework of semantic propagation based on spatial geometry cues.

-Remarkably, our light version SGN-L achieves notable performance (45.45 IoU and 15.32 mIoU) on SemanticKITTI validation with only \textbf{12.5M} parameters.
+Remarkably, our lightweight version SGN-L achieves notable performance (45.45\% IoU and 14.80\% mIoU) on SemanticKITTI validation with only \textbf{12.5M} parameters.
 Compared with MonoScene, OccFormer, and VoxFormer with $\sim$150M, $\sim$200M, and $\sim$60M parameters, our SGN-L performs better while being more lightweight.
 It demonstrates that our SGN requires no heavy 3D model and has a more powerful representation ability.

+\textbf{Quantitative comparison in different ranges.} We also provide the results of different ranges in Table \ref{tab:comp2lidar}.
+The results show that SGN-T achieves mIoU scores of 25.70\% and 22.02\% within 12.8 meters and 25.6 meters and performs better than VoxFormer-T by 4.15\% and 3.60\% points in mIoU, respectively.
+Additionally, our SGN-S surpassed MonoScene by 9.28\% and 7.38\% points in mIoU within 12.8 meters and 25.6 meters.
+Notably, SGN-T obtains competitive performance with LiDAR-based methods in short-range (12.8 meters) areas.
+For example, SGN-T outperforms SSCNet by 5.68\% points in mIoU and 6.24\% points in IoU within 12.8 meters, demonstrating the potential application of our camera-based method for autonomous driving.